FEniCS/dolfinx/demo/pde/csg-2D/python/documentation.rst

 ===================

-This demo is implemented in a single Python file, :download:`demo_csg_2D.py`, and demonstration of usage of 2D geometries in DOLFIN
+This demo is implemented in a single Python file, :download:`demo_csg_2D.py`, and demonstrates use of 2D geometries in DOLFIN.

 .. include:: ../common.txt